The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Methods

-\paragraph{Partisan Bias:} To evaluate the human-like partisan biases in LLM agents, we define \textit{Conditional Partisan Bias} as the mean difference in normalized group errors between Democrat and Republican groups, aligned with expected human bias directions.
-The conditional partisan bias for condition $c$ is: $ \overline{Bias}_c = \frac{1}{TQR^2} \sum_{t=1}^{T} \sum_{q=1}^{Q} \sum_{r'=1}^{R} \sum_{r^{\dagger}=1}^{R} (\varepsilon_{p=Rep,c,r',q,t} - \varepsilon_{p=Dem,c,r^{\dagger},q,t}) \times \text{sign}(h_{q}) $, where $T=3$ represents the time steps, $Q=8$ the questions, $R=12$ the number of runs for Social Condition and 4 for Control Condition, and $\text{sign}(h_{q})$ indicates the human partisan bias direction, with $+1$ if Republicans typically estimate higher than Democrats, as per human data in \citet{becker2019wisdom}, $-1$ if the other way around, and $0$ if there is no expected difference (see Appendix~\ref{app:list_personas} for $\text{sign}(h_{q})$ of each question).
-A positive $\overline{Bias_c}$ indicates an alignment with the direction of human bias, while a negative value suggests a misalignment.
-The overall \textit{Overall Partisan Bias} across both Social and Control conditions is denoted as $\overline{Bias_{\text{avg}}}$.
-We will use this overall metric to quantify the LLM agents' adherence to human-like partisan biases.
+To evaluate human-like partisan biases in LLM agents, we define \textit{Partisan Bias} as the average difference in normalized group mean $\eta_{q}^t$ between the Democratic and Republican groups, in line with the expected directions of human partisan bias.
+Formally, for each questions $q$, let $\overline{D}_q$ be the normalized group mean $\eta_{q}^t$ averaged across Democrats' runs and time steps, and let $\overline{R}_q$ be the average for Republicans'.
+The partisan bias for question $q$ is defined as $\pbq = (\overline{R}_q - \overline{D}_q) \times \text{sign}(h_{q})$, where $\text{sign}(h_{q})$ indicates the human partisan bias direction as per human data \cite{becker2019wisdom}, with $+1$ if Republicans typically have greater $\eta_{p,r,q}^t$ than Democrats (i.e., a more positive $\overline{x}_{q}^t$ if $x^*_q>0$), $-1$ if the other way around, and $0$ if there is no expected difference. \footnote{$\text{sign}(h_{q})$: $+1$ in questions 3 (unemployment rate), 4 (taxes); $-1$ in questions 5 (military), 6 (immigration change), 7 (unemployment change); and $0$ in questions 1 (election), 2 (California), 8 (Soldiers).} In addition, we denote \textit{overall partisan bias} $\pb$ as the partisan bias averaged across all questions' $\pbq$.
+A positive $\pb$ indicates a overall similarity to the direction of human bias, and vice versa\footnote{Because $\eta_{q}^t$ is scaled by a factor of 100, $\pb$ can be interpreted as the partisan bias expressed in \textit{percentage} of the size of ground truth $|x^{*}|$}.